Toasted White Chocolate Mocha Recipe

 Step 1: Prepare the toasted white chocolate sauce

 Add the white chocolate chips, a teaspoon of milk, and dulce de leche to a small saucepan over medium-low heat.
-Despite the drink’s name, you are not toasting the white chocolate; it’s the dulce de leche that provides the caramelized flavor.
+Despite the drink’s name, you are not toasting the white chocolate; it’s the dulce de leche that provides the caramelized flavour.

 Alternatively, you can make the sauce in the microwave by adding all the ingredients to a microwave-safe bowl and heating it in 30-second increments.
-Avoid overcooking it, as the milk will scald and lose its naturally sweet flavor.
+Avoid overcooking it, as the milk will scald and lose its naturally sweet flavour.

 Step 2: Prepare and add the espresso

 If you’re a good multitasker, you can start this step while waiting for your chocolate to melt.
-Pull two espresso shots using your espresso machine or make an extra-strong 3-ounce coffee using a Moka pot, Aeropress, or French press.
+Pull two espresso shots using your espresso machine or make an extra-strong 180 ml coffee using a Moka pot, Aeropress, or French press.
 If you’re using a French press, use a higher coffee-to-water ratio than usual to mimic the intensity of an espresso.

 Pour the espresso on top of the toasted white chocolate sauce in the glass.

-Pro tip: You can also add a coffee syrup along with the espresso, which provides another layer of flavor.
+Pro tip: You can also add a coffee syrup along with the espresso, which provides another layer of flavour.
 Hazelnut, caramel, vanilla, or white chocolate syrup, are all popular choices with this drink, and some people swear that mint makes it extra festive.
 Just keep in mind that this is already a very sweet beverage, so you may want to opt for a sugar-free syrup option.

 Step 3: Steam the milk